pdanio/academic-kickstart/content/post/2019_esmo/index.md

 ---
 title: 'Clinical Benefit of Cancer Drugs and Pricing'
-subtitle: 'Coverage on ESMO'
+subtitle: 'Coverage by the European Society of Medical Oncology (ESMO)'
-summary: Coverage on ESMO
+summary: Coverage by the European Society of Medical Oncology (ESMO)
 authors:
 - knvokinger
 featured: true